Fantastic Light: Assessment, honours and awards

 Fantastic Light was assessed at 134 by Timeform.
-A rating in excess of 130 is considered the mark of an above average Group One winner.
+A rating in excess of 130 is given to "the very best horses".

 In 2001 he was named European Champion Older Horse and European Horse of the Year at the Cartier Racing Awards.

 In February 2002 Fantastic Light was voted the Eclipse Award for American Champion Male Turf Horse in the Eclipse Awards, beating Val Royal and With Anticipation in the voting.

 Stud career

 Retired at the end of the 2001 racing season, Fantastic Light stood for the Darley Stud stud at Dalham Hall in Newmarket, England, before being moved to their Japanese base in Hokkaido for the 2007 season.
 He has also been shuttled to stand in Australia for the Southern Hemisphere breeding season.
-During five seasons at stud in Australia he was the sire of 427 live foals that included Mission Critical, who won the group one Waikato Race Club's International Stakes.
+During five seasons at stud in Australia he was the sire of 427 live foals.

 He has sired the winners of more than three hundred races including Scintillo, winner of the Winter Derby, the Gran Criterium and the Grand Prix de Chantilly (Group 2).
+His only other Group 1 winner was Mission Critical who won the New Zealand International Stakes in 2008.

-Fantastic Light was then pensioned from stud duties in August 2012.
+Fantastic Light was pensioned from stud duties in August 2012.